alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### Speech: transcript/draft/speaking notes

-A speech is delivered to a specific audience, usually during an important event or visit, and often asserts the government's message or position on an issue.
+A speech is given to a specific audience, usually during an important event or visit, and often asserts the government's message or position on an issue.

+First assign a sub-type (this currently appears in the summary, but will soon be shown in brackets after the date).

+   * 'Draft' is for the draft the speaker uses.
+   * 'Speaking notes' (cue cards, PowerPoint notes) may be used if no draft is available.
+   * 'Transcript' is for verbatim reports of exactly what the speaker said (internally referred to as ‘checked against delivery’).

 When creating a speech:

 * never write 'speech' in the title
 * specify the audience in the summary (eg Soldiers, Sailors, Airmen and Families Association)
 * specify the message of the speech in the title and summary, keeping the title concise (65 characters)
 * tag to a speaker by selecting the correct minister or director (if the speaker doesn't exist in the system you can [create a page for that person](http://alphagov.github.io/inside-government-admin-guide/editing-other-pages/people-and-roles.html))
-* assign a sub-type (this currently appears in the summary, but will soon be shown in brackets after the date)
-   * 'draft' is for the draft the speaker uses
-   * 'speaking notes' (cue cards, PowerPoint notes) may be used if no draft is available
-   * 'transcript' is for verbatim reports of exactly what the speaker said (internally referred to as ‘checked against delivery’)
 * specify a location (eg The Banqueting House, Whitehall, London, but never Parliament as these are oral statements to Parliament - see below)
 * enter a date for when the speech was given
 * never use the blockquote markdown as the speech is a quote throughout

 #### Statement to Parliament: written/oral